cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 ABNF Definitions for app-string Content {#app-grammars}
 ---------------------------------------

-This subsection provides ABNF definitions for application-oriented extension literals defined in {{-cbor}} and in this specification.
+This subsection provides ABNF definitions for the content of application-oriented extension literals defined in {{-cbor}} and in this specification.
-These grammars describe the *decoded* content of the `sqstr` components that combine with the application-extension identifiers to form application-oriented extension literals.
+These grammars describe the *decoded* content of the `sqstr` components that combine with the application-extension identifiers used as prefixes to form application-oriented extension literals.
-Each of these may make use of ABNF rules defined in {{abnf-grammar}}.
+Each of these may make integrate ABNF rules defined in {{abnf-grammar}}, which are not always repeated here.

 ### h: ABNF Definition of Hexadecimal representation of a byte string {#h-grammar}